 5. Use a reference track to start out

-Undecided where to start out?
-Copy components from tracks you want and work from there.
+Undecided about where to start out?
+Copy components from the tracks you want and work from there.

 Merely pull a track into your DAW and begin analyzing it:

-- The place is the chorus?
+- Where is the chorus?
 What in regards to the verse?
-How lengthy do they play for?
+How long do they play for?

 - What instruments are used?
 When?